 When listening to this podcast, do you ever feel that you have some things you really would like to ask Ted?
 Do you want to get answers from Ted Ryce to your wellness and health-related questions?

-Well, in this new Real Talk Friday episode, we are going to bring back the listener’s question segment!
+Well, in this new Ted Talk episode, we are going to bring back the listener’s question segment!

 Ted Ryce will answer the listener’s questions about building muscle and losing fat at the same time, cardio or weights, which one comes first, how to calculate your macros for weight loss, and much more.